Asymmetries of Service: Interdependence and Synchronicity: Symmetric Slowdowns Cannot Reproduce Non-Monotonicity: A Service-Computation Contrast

-This insight is more modeling than managerial.
+\editTwo{In light of Remark~\ref{psRemark}}, the key takeaway \editTwo{of this section} is that the conditions for non-monotonic throughput identified through this service interaction model will instead produce monotonic throughput if used in a processor-sharing-type model.
+We feel that this insight is more modeling than managerial.
 Although there could perhaps be settings in which the service could attempt to distract, entertain, or otherwise slow the customer's contribution rate to match the concurrency-burdened agent's (where then monotonic throughput would be advantageous), this is likely not practical in most service settings.
-Instead, we believe the first-order benefit of Proposition~\ref{symProp} is the explanation it offers for why processor-sharing-based stochastic models would have to make the non-monotonic throughput assumptions explicitly.
-Specifically, the contrast between this section and the prequel lies in the distinction of customer and agent contributions.
-Symmetric slowdown treats the customer and agent as one effective rate, whereas our defining principle of service asymmetry is that sides of the service should be modeled individually.
+Instead, we believe the first-order benefit of Propositions~\ref{symProp1} and~\ref{symProp2} is the explanation they offer for why processor-sharing-based stochastic models of service would have to make non-monotonic throughput assumptions explicitly.

+As we claimed at the start of this section, we view the distinction between asymmetric and symmetric slowdown as a contrast between modeling services and modeling computation.
+In computation contexts such as the evenly divided machine capacity originally modeled by \citet{kleinrock1967time}, all present jobs share time on the processor equally, so that the machine's throughput remains constant for any amount of multi-tasking.
+Even when generalized to be state-dependent or limited, processor sharing inherently supposes that the speed \emph{of the system} is evenly divided among all the present jobs.
+By consequence, that classic modeling approach presumes that any slowdown (such as from load) is applied across the full service duration: $\hat \tau(\mathcal{K}) = \hat \tau(1) h(\mathcal{K})$.